dafnasimhon/performance-monitoring-sdk/README.md

-# PerfSDK — Android Performance Monitoring SDK
+# PerfSDK - Android Performance Monitoring SDK

-A full-stack Android performance monitoring solution built as a seminar project at Afeka College of Engineering.
+A full-stack Android performance monitoring solution

 ## Overview

-PerfSDK automatically collects performance data from Android apps — startup time, screen load time, network latency, and custom traces — batches it locally, and ships it to a backend for aggregation and display on a real-time React dashboard.
+PerfSDK automatically collects performance data from Android apps - startup time, screen load time, network latency, and custom traces - batches it locally, and ships it to a backend for aggregation and display on a real-time React dashboard.

 ---